singh-man/books/crackingTheCoding/11_testing.md

 No product is fail-proof, so analyzing failure conditions  needs to be part of your testing.
 A good discussion to have with your interviewer is about when it's acceptable (or even necessary) for the product  to fail, and what failure should mean.

 For example, if you were testing a laundry machine, you might decide that the machine should be able to handle at least 30 shirts or pants.
 Loading 30 - 45 pieces of clothing may result in minor failure, such as the clothing being inadequately cleaned.
-At more than 45 pieces of clothing, extreme failure might be accept­ able.
+At more than 45 pieces of clothing, extreme failure might be acceptable.
 However, extreme failure in this case should probably mean the machine never turning on the water.
 It should certainly not mean a flood or a fire.

 **Step 5: How would you perform the testing?**